odrevet/fujiten/README.md

 # Platforms

-When fhe dart flag FFI is true, sqflite_common_ffi will be used otherwise the sqflite package will be used
+When the dart flag FFI is true, sqflite_common_ffi will be used otherwise the sqflite package will be used

 * Using command line: